-Yoga is a natural way to settle your mind and body.
-It reduces stress and muscular tension, both of which inspire a more restful night's sleep, so leave your mat rolled up in your yoga bag and hop in bed instead!
+Yoga is a natural way to settle your mind and ease muscular tension, both of which inspire a more restful night's sleep.
+So leave your mat rolled up in your yoga bag and hop in bed instead!
 Follow this 11-pose sequence from start to finish, or pick and choose the poses your body needs.

 This is the perfect pose that doesn't require a lot of effort, but will offer a wonderful stretch for your tight hips and lower back .